Rainbow (rock band): Revival (2015–present)

 Rainbow released another live album and DVD, Memories in Rock II in 2018, which chronicles a live show in Germany.
-The final track on the album, "Waiting for a Sign", is a studio track recorded with the current band lineup, and marked Rainbow's first song in 23 years.
+The final track on the album, "Waiting for a Sign", is a studio track recorded with the current band line-up, and marked Rainbow's first song in 23 years.
 The band played five dates in April 2018, at Moscow, St Petersburg, Helsinki, Berlin, and Prague.
 The shows were well-attended, with Helsinki a sell-out.
 The set-list again varied from night-to-night, with an almost 50/50 selection of Rainbow and Deep Purple songs.
-Rainbow released another single, "The Storm", in May 2019, which was a "a rocked-up remake" of Blackmore's Night's 2001 song with the same title, and the band resumed touring in Europe that summer.
+Rainbow released another single, "The Storm", in May 2019, which was "a rocked-up remake" of Blackmore's Night's 2001 song with the same title, and the band resumed touring in Europe that summer.

 The future of Rainbow has been uncertain since wrapping up their 2019 European tour.
 When asked in November 2020 about the current status of the band, Romero said, "Obviously, nothing's gonna happen next year.
 And Ritchie and Candice, they're really focused on the new Blackmore's Night record.
 So probably if everything comes back to normality in the next few years, probably we'll do some more shows.
 But at the moment, everything is on standby."
-In April 2022, Romero claimed that he has kept in contact with the remaining members of Rainbow, but again expressed his doubt that the band will ever tour again or record new music: "I don't think there's gonna be any plan in the near future because the pandemic was way complicated, obviously, for all the music business.
+In April 2022, Romero claimed that he had kept in contact with the remaining members of Rainbow, but again expressed his doubt that the band would ever tour again or record new music: "I don't think there's gonna be any plan in the near future because the pandemic was way complicated, obviously, for all the music business.
 And now it's like everything is getting back to normal but delayed two years.
 So there is a lot of shows happening.
 And until it gets completely back to normal, it's gonna happen at least a couple of years.
 So I think Ritchie is not too much into the idea to make anything so far.
 And he is focused right now with Blackmore's Night — they released an album recently, I think.
 There's no plan so far; we were not informed about any plan.
 So we're just waiting for… With Ritchie, you never know — maybe in a couple of days he's gonna come with an idea.
 You never know."
+In October 2023, Romero effectively confirmed his departure from the band by stating that Rainbow was "not his place anymore" while speaking positively of his time in the group.